ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

 #### Components

 1. **GUI**: user logs into SCRTSybil web application by authenticating with an existing wallet such as Keplr or Ledger.
-A user should therefore have a wallet + SCRT public address with some minimium balance (TBD) in order to proceed in calculating a credit score for themselves.
+A user should therefore have a wallet + SCRT public address with some minimum balance (TBD) in order to proceed in calculating a credit score for themselves.
 Once logged into SCRTSybil, a user will be able to create a lightweight profile and view their account balance.
-The core purpose of the web app however is to provide users with an <60 second experience, guided by a wizard,  wherby they can authenticate with the SCRTSybil-integated 3rd parties which then computes their score.
+The core purpose of the web app however is to provide users with a < 60 second experience, guided by a wizard, whereby they can authenticate with the SCRTSybil-integrated 3rd parties e.g. Plaid, which then computes their score.
 Their score (and historical scores will be stored in the web app (ReactJS)

 2. **Restful API**: Python (Flask) + webhook framework with public APIs that can be used.
-The SCRTSybil API is the heartbeat through which data transfer is taking place both from interacting with 3rd party SDKs but also for passing on retrived data to the credit scoring module.
-Note that the goal is not to store any senstive data, but rather store the computed score and encrypted sources of data on SCRT.
+The SCRTSybil API is the heartbeat through which data transfer is taking place both from interacting with 3rd party SDKs but also for passing on retrieved data to the credit scoring module.
+Note that the goal is not to store any sensitive data, but rather store the computed score and encrypted sources of data on SCRT.

 3. **Credit Score Module**: credit score algorithm integrating at least these 5 weighted metrics.
 Metrics were adapted from the factors used by the three largest American consumer credit reporting agencies: Equifax, Experian, and TransUnion.
 Transaction History (txn counts + txn volume)